yaaminiv/yaaminiv.github.io/_posts/2025-10-29-Green-Crab-Experiment-2023-Part71.md

 ## QC for RNA-Seq data

 I'm starting in on the 2023 data analysis!
 First step is to check quality and trim all my files.
 I'm running the code on the WHOI Poseidon HPC since my data is stored in the Tepolt Lab folder there (and I don't have the capacity to figure out the SCU cluster just yet).
+A recap on the data:

+- NEBNext UltraExpress RNA kit with Poly A mRNA isolation
+- Sequenced on Illumina NovaSeq X Plus
+- Included 1% PhiX spike-in
+- Got demulitplexed raw data delivered

 ### FastQC